hotelzululima/TwitterRecorderMachine/README.md

 # Twitter Recorder Machine

-The Twitter Recorder Machine, hereafter TRM, is a collection of five dozen small python scripts that are used to support a team of individuals doing large scale monitoring of Twitter.
+The Twitter Recorder Machine, hereafter TRM, is a collection of three dozen small python scripts that are used to support a team of individuals doing large scale monitoring of Twitter.

 This code is meant for use on a Linux host and you'll need the following in place to fully exercise it: